 How aggressive the cancer is

-Faster growing cancers may be more likely to travel outside of the breasts.
+Faster growing cancers may be

 A doctor may suspect a person has breast cancer in the brain based on symptoms or because a person has a very aggressive breast cancer.